jsonch/jsonch.github.io/docs/index.md

 I'm postdoctoral researcher at Princeton University, working with Jennifer Rexford and David Walker.
 I got my PhD at the University of Pennsylvania, where I was advised by Jonathan M. Smith and also worked closely with Andre DeHon, Boon Tau Loo, Vincent Liu, Eric Keller, and Adam Aviv.
 Before that, I completed an MSE in computer science at the University of Pennsylvania and a BS in mathematics at Villanova University.

+My main project right now is Lucid, a high-level language for programming reconfigurable switch data paths.
+Lucid is a language that abstracts both the primitives that we use to write line-rate packet processors, and also the architectural constraints that we have to reason about while we write those line rate programs.
+Lucid's optimizing compiler also encodes many of the tricks that I've learned over the years for writing efficient Tofino code.
+Its an ongoing project, but if you're a data-plane developer, check it out at the [Sigcomm paper](https://dl.acm.org/doi/10.1145/3452296.3472903) and [Github page](https://github.com/PrincetonUniversity/lucid).

-Broadly, my research interests are in networking, security, and distributed systems.
-My current projects focus on making high performance networks more capable, easier to program, and more secure.
+More broadly, my research interests are in networking, security, and distributed systems.
 My dissertation was on balancing performance and flexibility in hybrid telemetry systems.
 Prior to that, I did research on accelerating and modeling network security systems and, as an undergraduate, quantitative finance.

 I enjoy interdisciplinary research and often draw from areas including reconfigurable computing, machine learning, and programming languages.

 ## Publications

+**Lucid: A Language for Control in the Data Plane.** John Sonchack, Devon Loehr, Jennifer Rexford, and David Walker.
+Sigcomm 2021.

+**Flightplan: Dataplane Disaggregation and Placement for P4 Programs.** Nik Sultana, John Sonchack, Hans Giesen, Isaac Pedisich, Zhaoyang Han, Nishanth Shyamkumar, Shivani Burad, André DeHon, and Boon Thau Loo.
+NSDI 2021.

 **Mantis: Reactive Programmable Switches.** Liangcheng Yu, John Sonchack, Vincent Liu.
 Sigcomm 2020.